 Sun or sunbed damage to skin

-People most at risk of UV skin damage are people with fair skin - in particular, those with skin which always burns and never tans, red or blond hair, green or blue eyes.
+People most at risk of sunlight skin damage are people with fair skin - in particular, those with skin which always burns and never tans, red or blond hair, green or blue eyes.
 Melanoma is uncommon in dark-skinned people, as they have more protective melanin in their skin.

 Children's skin is most vulnerable to damage.
 Sun exposure in childhood is the most damaging.
 People who had a lot of freckling in childhood, or had frequent or severe sunburn in childhood, are most at risk of developing melanoma as adults.
 (The damage to the skin can occur many years before a cancer actually develops.)